global digital exchange and student learning outcomes

 Global Cities, Inc. has undertaken the process of systematically identifying student learning outcomes for global digital exchange.
 These include both global learning outcomes (appreciation for diversity, cultural understanding, global knowledge, and global engagement) and the general learning outcomes (digital literacy, language communication, self-efficacy, academic engagement, and critical thinking) that support global learning and continued growth across academic subjects.

 Student learning Outcomes

 The key to evaluating a global education program is pinpointing rigorous student learning outcomes that are explicit, measurable, and developmentally appropriate.
 This evaluation framework provides the foundational global and general learning outcomes and empirical indicators that are necessary for high-quality program implementation, as well as for any evaluation that measures impact on student global learning.
-See our new report, Evaluating Global Digital Education: Student Outcomes Framework (left), and brochure, Global Student Learning Outcomes with Indicators (right).
+See our new report, Evaluating Global Digital Education: Student Outcomes Framework (left), and student learning outcomes brochure, Global Competency Begins Here (right).

 Video: Global Cities Founder and President Marjorie Tiven introduces the nine student learning outcomes.
 (Length: 1:13)

 Read our blog post introducing the new report!
 Blog: Student Learning Outcomes